tomayac/blogccasion/deploy/README.md

 ssh tomayac 'cat > ~/bin/deploy-blog.sh && chmod +x ~/bin/deploy-blog.sh' < deploy/deploy-blog.sh
 ```

-## Email on failure
+## Email

+The script mails `steiner.thomas@gmail.com` in three cases, each throttled so
+cron cannot turn it into a stream:

-The script mails `steiner.thomas@gmail.com` when a deploy starts failing and
+- a deploy starts failing, and again when it recovers
+- the generated Caddy maps no longer match what the server is running

-again when it recovers, never on every run.
+It never mails on an ordinary successful run.
 It sends through `msmtp` using
 `~/.msmtprc` on the server, which is a copy of the root `/etc/msmtprc` owned by
 the `tomayac` user.
 That file holds an SMTP password and is deliberately **not**
 in this repo.